Augmented learning: Understanding Science

+Scientific education is an especially easy to implement field for augmented learning.
+Many scientific topics are challenging to visualize with still images or in person demonstrations, but with modern tools the experience is improved.
+The study on continuous distillation proves the efficacy of a virtual environment that can provide additional context, even over a practical demonstration.
+The adoption of higher technology from the public, especially when the students are the main users of this technology outside the classroom, leads to the methods using it to be more impactful to their learning experience.

 Making learning fun

 One researcher has suggested that handheld devices like cell phones and portable game machines (Game Boy, PlayStation Portable) can make an impact on learning.
 These mobile devices excel in their portability, context sensitivity, connectivity and ubiquity.
 By incorporating social dynamics in a real-world context, learning games can create compelling environments for learners.

 At the Allard Pierson Museum in Amsterdam, visitors view information on-demand at the "A Future for the Past" exhibit.
 In a virtual reconstruction of Satricum and the Forum Romanum, users can call up information that is overlaid on room-sized photos and other images.
 The museum uses both stationary displays and mobile computers to allow users to view translucent images and information keyed to their specific interest.

-The issue with todays generation is that it is difficult to hold their attention for any longer than a few minutes.
-This can come from several different reasons.
-The students could have ADHD, a short attention span, difficulty focusing, they could just not be interested in the information they are learning, or not be interested in school in general.
-Even so, its the job of the teachers to keep their attention and make them interested.
-There are many different ways to go about this, but a good way to accomplish this is by making learning fun.
-Today’s generation is one of technology, so a good way to make learning fun is by using technology.
-Since kid are more adept with technology, it gives a chance for school and teachers to become more adept with them too in order to reach their students and make them want to learn.
-For example, if schools and teachers wanted to teach their students about construction and building creativity, then the teachers can have their class play a game called Minecraft, which is an open world creativity based game, or a game called Homemaker, its basically similar to the house building feature of the Sims games.
-Or, if they want the students to learn about math and other subjects they could have them play CoolMathGames At the current moment, just about every grade and the majority of schools, from pre-school to college, use technology to help students learn and make learning fun.